How to Recognize Concerning Behavior Between Children

 - does not decrease after the child is told to stop the behavior.

-Example: A nine-year-old child continues to engage other children in mutual touching after being told the behavior is not allowed and having consequences, such as being grounded.
+Example: A nine-year-old continues to engage other children in mutual touching after being told the behavior is not allowed and having consequences, such as being grounded.

 - causes harm to the child or others.